-2.3 Site Visits
+2.3.
+Site Visits

 By visiting the actual project site, the FPO may evaluate the current status of a project as well as the recipient's ability to meet its goals and to adhere to grant requirements.
 A benefit of this review is that potential areas of concern can be corrected immediately on-site or through the development of a technical assistance plan.
-Two types of site visits will be conducted by program office staff and contractor support, in coordination with representatives from the Grants Offices.
-Grants Office representatives may join the BTOP FPOs on the site visits or recommend specific review items to be included in the visit.
+Two types of site visits are conducted by program office staff and contractor support, in coordination with representatives from the Grants Offices.
+Grants Office representatives may join the BTOP FPOs on the site visits or recommend specific review items to be included in the visit, at their discretion.

-■ Site Visits.
-These visits will typically last 1-2 days and will be guided by a standardized agenda and checklist of review items.
-These visits will provide FPOs and contractor support staff with the opportunity to capture first-hand observations of recipient performance along multiple dimensions; for instance, from administrative capacity to the inspection of physical infrastructure funded with grant funds.
-Customized agendas and performance data to be validated, confirmed, discussed, and/or observed will be identified in advance and communicated to the recipient so it can be fully prepared for the visit.
+Site Visits.
+These visits will typically last 1-2 days and are guided by a standardized agenda and a published checklist of review items, which is tailored by BTOP staff to fit the circumstances and issues relevant to each site visit.
+These visits provide FPOs and contractor support staff with the opportunity to capture first-hand observations of recipient performance along multiple dimensions, such as assessing their administrative capacity to inspecting physical infrastructure funded with grant funds.
+Customized agendas and performance data to be validated, confirmed, discussed, and/or observed will be identified in advance and communicated to the recipients so they can be fully prepared for the visit.